 “I remember the birds ever so many of them when I hunted with the weapons of a child.
 The water was covered in their numbers, red as the flowers of summer on the mountain.
 The red phalarope were our prey of choice, there were so many.
 Today, these birds return yearly, but now only a few return home in spring to

 Joan Naviyuk Kane

-Joan Naviyuk Kane is the author of two books of poetry: Hyperboreal (University of Pittsburgh Press, 2013) and The Cormorant Hunter’s Wife (NorthShore Press, 2009).
+Joan Naviyuk Kane is the author of Milk Black Carbon (University of Puttsburgh Press, 2017), Hyperboreal (University of Pittsburgh Press, 2013), and The Cormorant Hunter’s Wife (NorthShore Press, 2009).
 Her honors include the Association of Writers & Writing Programs’ Donald Hall Prize and a Whiting Writers’ Award.
 An Alaska Native and member of the Inupiaq people—with family from King Island and Mary’s Igloo—Kane teaches at the Institute of American Indian Arts and lives in Anchorage.